-With 45 allegations this quarter, the most common allegation of staff misconduct listed in client complaints are allegations of unprofessional or disrespectful behavior or language towards shelter clients.
-This category contains allegations of staff speaking to clients using profanity, disrespectful language or other unprofessional behavior.
+With 46 allegations this quarter, the most common allegation of staff misconduct listed in client complaints are allegations of unprofessional or disrespectful behavior or language towards shelter clients.
+This category contains allegations of staff speaking to clients using disrespectful language, sleeping while on duty or other unprofessional behavior.